robwierzbowski/modern-js/eslint-config/readme.md

 There are lots of good DOM manip rules but I'm gonna assume we're mostly working with a JSX framework and keep those rules to the minimum.

+In order to keep the static analysis performant, may want to mark some slower rules with a "CLI only" process env var.
+Then we can run a full suite pre commit, and a fast suite in editor.

 ### Desires

 No React / JSX Proptype rules, just TS rules Force const / arrow over func